Elizabeth J. Tasker: The Planet Factory

 In 2017 Bloomsbury Publishing released Tasker's first book, The Planet Factory.
 The book was described as "brilliantly written" by Physics World and "splendidly readable and authoritative" by Caleb Scharf.

+Planetary Diversity

+Tasker co-authored and edited Planetary Diversity: Rocky planet processes and their observational signatures, an ebook aimed at space science researchers.
+It was published as a joint venture by the American Astronomical Society and the Institute of Physics in 2020.